How to Ferment Vegetables at Home: Complete Beginner's Guide

 Keeping vegetables submerged is critical—anything above the brine risks mold.
 There are lots of ways to weigh them down:

 - Glass weights: Popular now, easy to sanitize, and sized to fit standard mason jars.
 But they have drawbacks: some chip in dishwashers despite being sold as "dishwasher safe," and glass-on-glass contact can cause chipping.
-Always inspect both the jar and the weight for chips or cracks before and after use—damaged glass can shatter under pressure or leave dangerous shards in your ferment.
-Additionally, thermal shock from hot water can also cause glass weights to crack
+Always inspect both the jar and the weight for chips or cracks before and after use

 - Stainless steel coil springs: Expand inside the jar to hold food down.
 They work well if made of food-grade stainless steel (304 or 316), which resists corrosion in salty environments